NguyenHuynhPhuVinh/Floro/docs/architecture.md

 ### 2.1 Technical Summary

-The Floro system will be built using a **modern Jamstack architecture combined with a serverless backend**, leveraging the strengths of Next.js for the frontend and the Firebase ecosystem for the backend.
+The Floro system will be built using a **modern Jamstack architecture combined with a serverless backend**, leveraging the strengths of Next.js for the frontend and the Supabase ecosystem for the backend.
 Users will interact with a highly performant Next.js application hosted on Vercel.
-All workspace state data (node positions, metadata) and real-time updates will be managed through **Cloud Firestore**.
-Large file assets, such as images and documents, will be stored in **Firebase Storage**.
-This architecture is designed to optimize page load speeds, provide seamless scalability, and minimize operational costs, directly aligning with the goals set forth in the PRD.
+All workspace state data (node positions, metadata) and real-time updates will be managed through **Supabase Database (PostgreSQL)**.
+Large file assets, such as images and documents, will be stored in **Supabase Storage**.
+This architecture is designed to optimize page load speeds, provide seamless scalability, and minimize operational costs while maintaining open-source principles, directly aligning with the goals set forth in the PRD.

 ### 2.2 Platform and Infrastructure Choice

-- **Platform:** Vercel + Firebase.
+- **Platform:** Vercel + Supabase.
 - **Key Services:**
   - **Vercel:** Primary hosting for the Next.js application, providing CI/CD, and a global Edge Network.
-  - **Firebase:**
+  - **Supabase:**
-    - **Cloud Firestore:** The primary NoSQL database for storing node metadata and managing real-time state synchronization.
+    - **Supabase Database:** PostgreSQL database for storing node metadata and managing application state with ACID compliance.
-    - **Realtime Database:** Used as a high-frequency message bus for transient data like cursor positions to optimize performance and cost.
+    - **Supabase Realtime:** WebSocket-based real-time subscriptions for live collaboration features like cursor positions and node updates.
-    - **Firebase Storage:** Handles storage and delivery of user-uploaded file objects (images, documents, etc.).
+    - **Supabase Storage:** Handles storage and delivery of user-uploaded file objects (images, documents, etc.) with built-in CDN.
+    - **Supabase Auth:** Authentication system for future user management features.
-- **Deployment Regions:** Infrastructure will be configured to serve users globally with low latency, leveraging the distributed networks of Vercel and Google Cloud.
+- **Deployment Regions:** Infrastructure will be configured to serve users globally with low latency, leveraging the distributed networks of Vercel and Supabase's global infrastructure.

 ### 2.3 Repository Structure